maevecrossan/byte-battles/README.md

 ## **Introduction**

-Battle Bytes: Tic-Tac-Toe is a retro-style tic-tac-toe game that can be played as both a single or multiplayer game.
+Battle Bytes: Tic-Tac-Toe is a retro-style tic-tac-toe game that can be played as both a single or multiplayer game from one device.

 > **Note:** Please cmd-click (Mac) or ctrl-click(Windows) on any links to open them in a new tab.